rwxrob/notes/Fitness/Training by block.md

 Training by week is stupid.
 There I said it.
 Weekly divisions are absolutely arbitrary.
-No pro follows a weekly schedule.
-They use 3:1 and 2:1 load/absorb blocks, sometimes an overreaching 5:1 followed by a de-load block when preparing for an event.
+I use 3:1 and 2:1 load/absorb blocks, sometimes an overreaching 5:1 followed by a de-load block when preparing for an event.

 **Cycle 1**
 - Day 1: 4 hr Z2 long ride